dspace-group/simphera-reference-architecture-aws/README.md

 The following figure shows the main resources of the architecture:
 ![Cloud Products Reference Architecture for AWS](AWSReferenceArchitecture.png) The main building brick of the Cloud product reference architecture for AWS is the Amazon EKS cluster.
-The cluster contains five or more auto scaling groups:
+The cluster contains auto scaling groups:
-The first group is reserved for SIMPHERA/IVS services and other auxiliary third-party services like Keycloak, nginx, etc. (default labels: `kubernetes.io/os: linux`; default taints: none)
+1. group reserved for SIMPHERA/IVS services and other auxiliary third-party services like Keycloak, nginx, etc. (default labels: `kubernetes.io/os: linux`; default taints: none)
-The second group is for the executors that perform the testing of the system under test or for jobs scheduled by IVS. (default labels: `kubernetes.io/os: linux`, `purpose: execution`, `product: ivs`; default taints: `purpose: execution; effect: NoSchedule`)
+1. group for the executors that perform the testing of the system under test or for jobs scheduled by IVS. (default labels: `kubernetes.io/os: linux`, `purpose: execution`, `product: ivs`; default taints: `purpose: execution; effect: NoSchedule`)
-The third group is used for the execution of the tests or simlations that require GPU.
+1. group used for the execution of the tests or simlations that require GPU.
 It is possible to have different GPU group of this kind for each required NVIDIA driver. (default labels: `kubernetes.io/os: linux`, `purpose: gpu`, `gpu-driver: '__DRIVER_VERSION__'`; default taints: `purpose: gpu; effect: NoSchedule`)
-The fourth group is used by IVS jobs that require GPU for the execution. (default labels: `kubernetes.io/os: linux`, `product: ivs`, `gpu-driver: '__DRIVER_VERSION__'`; default taints: `nvidia.com/gpu; effect: NoSchedule`)
+1. group used by IVS jobs that require GPU for the execution. (default labels: `kubernetes.io/os: linux`, `product: ivs`, `gpu-driver: '__DRIVER_VERSION__'`; default taints: `nvidia.com/gpu; effect: NoSchedule`)
-The fifth group is used by IVS jobs that require Windows operating system for the execution. (default labels: `kubernetes.io/os: windows`, `product: ivs`; default taints: `purpose:execution; effect: NoSchedule`)
+1. group used by IVS jobs that require Windows operating system for the execution. (default labels: `kubernetes.io/os: windows`, `product: ivs`; default taints: `purpose:execution; effect: NoSchedule`)
 The data for SIMPHERA projects is stored in a Amazon RDS PostgreSQL instance.
 Keycloak stores SIMPHERA users in a separate Amazon RDS PostgreSQL instance.
 If your IVS installation has Similarity Search feature enabled, embedding tags can be stored in Amazon OpenSerarch Service domain.